tmxsh/Out-of-Control/README.md

 You are now ready to play!

+# While playing

+- The game will automatically draw your first hand for you.
+- At the beginning of each turn, you may draw a card.
+- After that, you can choose to play, discard, or discharge a card from your hand.
+- Playing a card will put it on the board, play an ability if the card is stable and has one, and add to your point total.
+Discarding a card will put it in your graveyard and activate its ability if it is unstable and has one.
+Discharging a card will allow you to remove a card of equal or lower value from your board.
+- The first player to reach a point total of 21 wins!

 # If you are going to be playing from another computer and connecting to the server running the game.

 Step 1: Optain the IP address of the server running the game.